Vermont municipality: Size

 A typical town was laid out in a 6 by 6 mi square.
 Each contained 36 sections, 1 mi squares or 640 acre.
 One section was reserved for the support of public schools.
 This was copied when the Continental Congress laid out Ohio 1785–7.

 Unorganized towns

 Vermont contains some town-sized unorganized entities, referred to as "unorganized towns".
-Most of these are areas that were drawn up on maps in the 18th and 19th centuries as what might be termed “future towns”, but never saw enough settlement to actually commence operation of a formal town government.
+Most of these are areas that were drawn up on maps in the 18th and 19th centuries as what might be termed "future towns", but never saw enough settlement to actually commence operation of a formal town government.

-Essex County contains three unorganized towns which were never been actively incorporated.
+Essex County contains three unorganized towns which have never been actively incorporated.
 Their collective population in the 2000 Census was 41.
 There are no other unorganized towns in the state which have never been incorporated.

 Disincorporated towns

 There were two unorganized towns which were once a town, but have disincorporated and reverted to unorganized territory, due to population loss.

 The towns of Glastenbury and Somerset, located in the Green Mountains on opposite sides of the Bennington-Windham County line, disincorporated in 1937.
 In the 1940 Census, Glastenbury reported five residents, Somerset four.
 In only one census since then has the population of either reached double digits.